tuomaseerola/MP_DataChallenge/README.md

 ## Priming data

-This dataset is from a priming study, where the participants have done quick binary judgements of negative and positive words (as either “negative” or “positive”).
-The words have been presented just after a sound stimulus (called “prime” in priming studies), which has been either positive or negative (say consonant or dissonant).
-A long-known fact is that processing incongruous stimuli takes more time than congruous, so the reaction time gives a window into this process, which is not under volitional control.
-It allows researchers to explore whether sound association are truly processed as negative/positive or are they just consciously rated so when rated with self-report scales (Armitage et al., 2020; Lahdelma et al., 2024).
+This dataset comes from a priming study, in which participants made quick binary judgements of words as either "negative" or "positive".
+The words were presented immediately after a sound stimulus (referred to as a "prime" in priming studies), which was either positive or negative (for example, consonant or dissonant sounds).
+It is a long-established finding that processing incongruous stimuli takes more time than processing congruous ones, so reaction time provides insight into this process, which is not under volitional control.
+This method allows researchers to explore whether sound associations are genuinely processed as negative or positive, or whether they are simply consciously rated as such when assessed using self-report scales (Armitage et al., 2020; Lahdelma et al., 2024).

 ### Dataset details

 This is a simple experiment.
-Each participants (*N* = 40) made decision about word valence in 64 trials (sound primes + word targets).
-These trials consisted of 8 positive and 8 negative words presented either congruously with the sound (positive sound and positive word or negative sound and negative word) or incongruously (negative sound and positive word or positive sound and negative word).
-The dependent variable is the reaction time (`reaction_time`) in milliseconds and the two main independent variables are `congruity` (which encodes whether the sound and word are either congruous or incongruous) and musical `expertise` (musician or non-musician).
-Some previous literature suggest that musicians tend to be more sensitive to these nuances in the sounds.
+Each participant (*N* = 40) made a decision about word valence across 64 trials (sound primes + word targets).
+These trials consisted of 8 positive and 8 negative words, presented either congruously with the sound (positive sound and positive word, or negative sound and negative word) or incongruously (negative sound and positive word, or positive sound and negative word).
+The dependent variable is the reaction time (`reaction_time`) in milliseconds, and the two main independent variables are `congruity` (indicating whether the sound and word were congruous or incongruous) and musical `expertise` (musician or non-musician).
+Some previous literature suggests that musicians tend to be more sensitive to such nuances in sounds.

 This is what the data looks like.